top of page

 Killing Floor by Lee Child

-Killing Floor is the first Lee Child thriller to introduce his roaming Jack Reacher.
+Killing Floor is the first Lee Child thriller, introducing the roaming Jack Reacher.

 I had previously read One Shot and thought it would be good to see where the character originated.

-On the night he arrives in a sleepy Georgia town, two men are killed and he is seen walking along the deserted road nearby.
-Once he is taken in for questioning, he sees a pattern of police corruption and odd behaviour in the town itself.
-It's soon discovered that one of the men killed was Reacher's brother, working undercover with the FBI.
-Reacher's skills at observance and deduction quickly begins to win over the head detective, and a talented lady cop.
-Although he offers them new leads and insight into the killings, there is an exciting segment where he is thrown in prison overnight and wrongly placed right on the floor.
-Once out, he continues his quest to expose the corruption and free the town from the clutch of an evil enterprise, solve his brothers murder, fall in love, expose a counterfeit ring, kill four or five assassins at once, free some hostages, rescue some old black barbers, and clean out whatever else is in the kitchen sink.
+On the night he arrives in a sleepy Georgia town, two men are killed, and he is seen walking along the deserted road nearby.
+He is taken in for questioning, and sees a pattern of police corruption and odd behavior in the town itself.
+It's discovered that one of the men killed was Reacher's brother, working undercover with the FBI.
+Reacher's skills in observation and deduction quickly begin to win over the head detective and a talented lady cop.
+Although he offers them new leads and insight into the killings, there is an exciting segment where he is thrown in prison overnight.
+Once out, he continues his quest to expose the corruption and free the town from the clutch of an evil enterprise, solve his brother's murder, fall in love, expose a counterfeit ring, kill four or five assassins at once, free some hostages, rescue some old black barbers, and clean out whatever else is in the kitchen sink.

-This is a packed novel, and a solid thriller for a first novel.
-Lee Child used to write for television and for me, it was on the same level as a Willis/Stallone movie.
-Lots of action, unbelievable characters, explosive violence, the stranger who comes to clean up the sleepy main street - everything you'd like from an action movie.
-Not a lot of warmth, humour, or emotion.
+This is an action-packed and solid thriller for a first novel.
+Lee Child used to write for television.
+Lots of action, over-the-top characters, explosive violence, the stranger who comes to clean up the sleepy main street - everything you want in a thriller, without a lot of warmth, humor, or emotion.

-Tom Cruise plays Jack Reacher in the current film, and although Jack is taller, better built, and blond, I still pictured Tom as I read the book.
-Once I got into mood of an action movie I felt free to enjoy it complete with eye rolling.
+Tom Cruise plays Jack Reacher in the films, although Jack is taller, better built, and blond.
+Once I got into the mood of an action movie, I felt free to enjoy it, complete with eye-rolling.

-Jack Reacher is a unique character in thrillers, which is a hard thing to do.
-Although I thought it was completely unbelievable and many times over the top, Killing Floor is an exciting introduction to Lee Child.
-He has many fans, and I will continue to read Reacher novels as they seem to get better over time.
+Jack Reacher is a unique character in thrillers, which is an accomplishment.
+Killing Floor is an exciting introduction to Lee Child.
+He has many fans, and I will continue to read Reacher novels.

 2006 / Paperback / 544 pages